cwearl/fulmar/README.md

 Dependencies
 ------------

-Fulmar requires a decently modern version of Racket.
-We've not yet pinned down a hard version requirement, but Fulmar is known to work with Racket 5.3.6.
+Fulmar requires Racket version 6 or greater.
 Of course, the code Fulmar generates is pretty useless without a C++ compiler, unless you intend to turn it into abstract art.
+The compiler compatibility of the C++ code Fulmar generates depends entirely on what code gets generated.
+Fulmar should be quite capable of generating code that any C++ compiler can handle, so no specific compiler dependencies are necessary.

 Installation
 ------------